apaf1/Periodic-table/README.md

 The code is divided into parts that are clearly marked, and can be found in the following order

-Controll code
+-Controll code
-Pixels code
+-Pixels code
-Game of life
+-Game of life
-Party mode!!
+-Party mode!!

 Check list for adding new animations:

-Add name for mode to be displayed on LCD in char* modes[] Increase the value of int modesChoiceMax
+-Add name for mode to be displayed on LCD in char* modes[] -Increase the value of int modesChoiceMax
-Add mode in void loop()
+-Add mode in void loop()
-Use pause() instead of delay() as pause() checks buttons while pausing.
+-Use pause() instead of delay() as pause() checks buttons while pausing.

 Party mode: